makersacademy/chitter-challenge/README.md

 I decided not to use TDD for this project, as it adds another level of difficulty.
 Learning this new tool is my priority, so I leave writing tests for later.

+Once my setup seems to work and app racks up, I add a feature test to test rspec implementation.

 Features:
 -------